Some say crafting a good App Store page is an art, but we say it’s a science.

 - If you’re trying to optimize for Referral traffic, CVR is influenced by the First Impression Frame since all traffic that comes from app or web sources will land on your full App Store Product Page.

 To take advantage of these new analytics, you should monitor the impact of any new Product Page versions you push to the live store.
-If you’d like to learn how to use iTunes Connect to measure your ASO efforts, read the full guide.

 In the past, Google only allowed you to separate organic traffic (i.e., search and browse traffic) from paid traffic in your Play Console analysis.
-However, Google recently announced an update to the Play Console’s acquisition report that will enable you to isolate search from browse—essentially leveling the playing field with Apple.
-This is crucial for identifying your biggest growth opportunities and determining which channels to optimize.
+However, in 2018 Google announced an update to the Play Console’s acquisition report that will enable you to isolate search from browse—essentially leveling the playing field with Apple.
+This is crucial for identifying your biggest app growth opportunities and determining which channels to optimize.

 8. Don’t Forget About Localization—It’s Your Lowest Hanging Fruit!